Sir Frederick Treves, 1st Baronet: Life and career

-Frederick Treves was born on 15 February 1853 in Dorchester, Dorset, the son of William Treves, an upholsterer, of a family of Dorset yeomen, and his wife, Jane (née Knight).
+Frederick Treves was born on 15 February 1853 in Dorchester, Dorset, the son of William Treves, an upholsterer, of a family of Dorset yeomen. and his wife, Jane (née Knight).
 As a small boy, he attended the school run by the Dorset dialect poet William Barnes, and later the Merchant Taylors' School and London Hospital Medical College.
 He passed the membership examinations for the Royal College of Surgeons of England in 1875, and in 1878 those for the fellowship of the Royal College of Surgeons (FRCS).

 He was a Knight of Grace of the Order of St John.

 Eminent surgeon

 Treves began his medical career as a general practitioner, becoming a partner in a medical practice in Wirksworth, Derbyshire.
 His daughter was born in Wirksworth in 1878.
 The house he lived in on Coldwell Street is called Treves House.
 He moved to London where he became a surgeon, specialising in abdominal surgery, at the London Hospital in the late 19th and early 20th century.
-On 29 June 1888, he performed the first appendectomy in England.
+On 29 June 1888, he performed the first appendicectomy in England.

 In 1884, Treves first saw Joseph Merrick, known as the Elephant Man, being exhibited by showman Tom Norman in a shop across the road from the London Hospital.
 Treves brought Merrick to the London Hospital in about 1886, having him live there until his death in April 1890.
 Treves' reminiscences mistakenly name Joseph Merrick as "John Merrick", an error widely recirculated by biographers of Merrick including the account rendered in the 1980 film.

+In 1885, Treves was awarded the Hunterian Professorship.

 During the Second Boer War (1899–1902), Treves volunteered to work at a field hospital in South Africa, treating the wounded.
 He later published an account of his experiences in The Tale of a Field Hospital, based on articles written at the time for the British Medical Journal.
 Treves was also Medical Officer to the Suffolk Yeomanry until he resigned in May 1902, and he accepted the appointment as Honorary Colonel of the Royal Army Medical Corps (Militia) on 30 August 1902.

 In March 1900, Treves was appointed one of the Surgeons Extraordinary to Queen Victoria, and after her death the following year, he was appointed one of several Honorary Serjeants Surgeon to her successor, Edward VII.
 In May 1901 he was knighted as a Knight Commander of the Royal Victorian Order (KCVO).